oVirt/ovirt-site/source/feature/cpu-sla.html.md

 ## Summary

-The CPU SLA feature enable the user to limit the CPU usage of a VM.
+The CPU SLA feature enables users to limit the CPU usage of a virtual machine.

 ## Owner